arun9theja/terraform-aws-airship-kms/README.md

+Airship series module.

 This module creates a KMS key and an alias.
+Default Alias made is alias/application/<name>/.